Scoliosis Surgery and Other Treatments for Children

 A brace is used to prevent moderate curves (25-40 degrees) from getting worse until your child is finished growing.
 It is very effective but not always successful.
 Braces will not cure or correct the curve.

-Some braces are worn only at night for eight to 10 hours.
-Other braces are worn about 22 hours a day.
+Some braces are worn only at night, some are worn more hours during the day.
 The type of brace and the amount of time spent in the brace will depend on what your doctor feels is best for your child.
 Braces are worn until the child is fully grown.
 They are worn under the clothes and participation in activities is not restricted.

 Growing rods are effective for very young children with severe spinal deformity.
 This technique allows the spine and lungs to continue growing as the child grows.
 Unlike traditional casting and halo traction, growing rods help young patients integrate easily into school and their social environment.